codersupra/H2-VQE/README.md

 ## Results:
-Circuit.png shows the photonic ansatz
+Circuit.png shows the photonic ansatz and
 Fig1.png in the results folder shows the convergence curve for the photonic processor ansatz.

 1. Photonic Ansatz: -1.1356 Hartrees